How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 The same scripts exist on the other side as well, with their functionalities reversed.

 You will have to copy/paste new scripts into each one of these based on your needs.
+If you don’t wish to migrate some data simply delete or comment those lines.

-Step 5: Create the migration trigger
+Step 5: Create the Migration Trigger

 Now we’ll need to create a “Trigger”.